vitest-dev/vitest/docs/api/vi.md

 Unlike in `jest`, the factory can be asynchronous.
 You can use [`vi.importActual`](#vi-importactual) or a helper with the factory passed in as the first argument, and get the original module inside.

-Since Vitest 2.1, you can also provide an object with a `spy` property instead of a factory function.
+You can also provide an object with a `spy` property instead of a factory function.
 If `spy` is `true`, then Vitest will automock the module as usual, but it won't override the implementation of exports.
 This is useful if you just want to assert that the exported method was called correctly by another method.

 ```ts
 import { calculator } from './src/calculator.ts'